pivotal/docs-tap/prerequisites.hbs.md

     - vSphere
     - Baremetal
 - Tanzu Kubernetes Grid multicloud.
-- vSphere with Tanzu v7.0 U3a (not compatible with Tanzu Application Platform v1.0.0 or earlier).<br>
+- vSphere with Tanzu v7.0 U3e and onwards (not compatible with Tanzu Application Platform v1.0.0 or earlier).<br>
 For vSphere with Tanzu, pod security policies must be configured so that Tanzu Application Platform controller pods can run as root.
 For more information, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).